aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-the active cell of the current sheet.
+Gets the active cell of the current sheet.
 Changed to be writable since version 1.9.0.1.

 **Returns:**
 [GridCell](../../com.aspose.gridweb/gridcell)